cloudant/cloudant_cookbooks/README.md

 ### Caveats

   * Redhat/Centos doesn't include an init script, we recommend using runit or daemontools.
+On Ubuntu it uses runit automatically.
   * If installing the RPM packages on Redhat/Centos run the following to turn off signed package checking.

     sed -i 's/gpgcheck=1/gpgcheck=0/' /etc/yum.conf